Richard Hallows

 I created Stylelint, an open-source CSS linter.
 It has over 100 built-in rules to help enforce error-free and modern code.

-It's downloaded 18 million times a month and used worldwide in companies like Google and GitHub.
+It's downloaded 18 million times a month and used worldwide by companies like Google and GitHub.

 Screenshot of the home page of The Standard website